About Us

 BABY SAFE HAVEN

-Central Valley Health District is an approved Baby Safe Haven location.
-You must hand your baby to a staff person.
+Central Valley Health District is an approved Baby Safe Haven location during business hours only.
+The baby must be handed to a staff person.

 Parents are protected under the Baby Safe Haven Law if all four of the following criteria are met: